Pranav10ss/AWS-Projects/Static-Website-S3-Route53/Readme.md

     ]
 }
 ```
 * Now that we have configured all the permission for the github to access S3 bucket, go to the repository and push some changes to the code.
 Once we `commit changes` this will automatically trigger the 'Workflow file'.
-Once all the steps run successfully , the changes/ website files will be deployed to the S3 bucket.
+Once all the steps run successfully , the changes/website files will be deployed to the S3 bucket.
 We can check this by refreshing the `objects` section of S3.
 To view the website, click on the `bucket website endpoint` in properties section.
 ## Stage 3 - Add a custom domain using Route 53
 *I have registered a custom domain in Route 53.
 Route 53 will allocate a `Hosted zone` for the domain.
 * Create a record for the custom domain.
 The name of the record should be same as the name of the bucket.